Shiroi Koibito: Summary

 Sales began in December 1976.
 The name originated one day in December while the founder was returning home after enjoying some skiing and casually remarked "It has started snowing white lovers."
 This is mentioned on the back of the box.

-The fact the products white colour is reminiscent of Hokkaido's snowy scenery and that sales are limited only to Hokkaido brought success and it gained popularity as a souvenir on business trips and holidays.
+The fact that the product's white colour is reminiscent of Hokkaido's snowy scenery and that sales are limited only to Hokkaido brought success, and it gained popularity as a souvenir on business trips and holidays.

 At present, yearly sales have risen to around two hundred million units.
 Shiroi Koibito ranks second nationally in souvenir unit sales following Akafukumochi (from Mie prefecture).
-A trade journal selected "souvenirs that represent the 20th century" based on a survey and Shoroi Koibito came in first place, beating out Karashi Mentaiko in second place by a landslide.
+A trade journal selected "souvenirs that represent the 20th century" based on a survey and Shiroi Koibito came in first place, beating out Karashi Mentaiko in second place by a landslide.
 In 1986, it won first prize in Monde Selection.

 There is also a service to custom-order Shiroi Koibito with a photographic portrait of your choosing on the package.
 Additionally, "Shiroi Koibito Chocolate Drink" went on sale in 1997 as a sister product.

 As Ishiya Co. is the official sponsor of Consadole Sapporo in the J.League, the Shiroi Koibito logo is displayed on their kits.

-In Sapporo City West Ward there is a facility named "Shiroi Koibito Park" where one can see the Shiroi Koibito production line, history of the chocolate and artwork among other things such as the Ishiya Chocolate Factory, Consadole Sapporo's training grounds, known as Miyanosawa Shiroi Koibito Football Stadium, and their clubhouse, also visitors are able to take classes in making Shiroi Kobito-style sweets.
+In Sapporo City West Ward there is a facility named "Shiroi Koibito Park" where one can see the Shiroi Koibito production line, history of the chocolate and artwork among other things such as the Ishiya Chocolate Factory, Consadole Sapporo's training grounds, known as Miyanosawa Shiroi Koibito Football Stadium, and their clubhouse, also visitors are able to take classes in making Shiroi Koibito-style sweets.
 In the vicinity of the former National Route 5 on the banks of the Hassamu River and around National Route 36 there are giant billboards based on the Consadole Sapporo uniform's image.